Coronavirus Update:What patients and families need to know

 - Clear drainage from the nose

-- Children with perennial allergic rhinitis may also have the following:
+Children with year-round allergic rhinitis may also have these symptoms:

 - Breathing through the mouth

 - Not doing well in school

 - A line or crease across the bridge of the nose from often wiping or scratching the itchy nose

 The symptoms of allergic rhinitis may look like other conditions or health problems.
 Always talk with your child’s healthcare provider for a diagnosis.